>_

 Stage 2: The Meta Check

-After writing the plan, four checks catch what the plan itself missed.
+After hardening, seven final checks catch what the plan still missed.
 Delegation strategy assigns the right model and agent to each phase.
 Research needs flags which phases need web research during execution.
 Review gates confirm where to stop and validate.
-And an anti-pattern scan catches the 12 most common planning failures.
+And an anti-pattern scan catches 21 cataloged planning failures split across three groups: 12 core anti-patterns, 5 AI-specific, and 4 quality.

 I cataloged the patterns that kept destroying my plans.
 The three deadliest: